 Legitimate Reasons for Processing Your Personal Information

 We only collect and use your personal information when we have a legitimate reason for doing so.
-In which instance, we only collect personal information that is reasonably necessary to provide our services to you.
+In which instance, we only collect personal information that is reasonably necessary to provide our services to you or to evaluate your job application.

 Collection and Use of Information